 I started my studies in Ingenieria de Caminos, Canales y Puertos (MEng Civil & Environmental Engineering) at the University of Granada (Spain) in 2008, focusing on marine energy and coastal engineering.
 In 2013 I did an MSc in Environmental Hydraulics, specialised in aero-hydrodynamics.

 I moved in 2014 to Oxford, where I worked as a Researcher in Coastal Structures at HR Wallingford.
 During that time, I developed my computational fluid dynamics skills, analysing the effect of storms in breakwaters and wave energy converters.
 In 2015 I was awarded a Talentia Fellowship to pursue a joint PhD at the University of Edinburgh in collaboration with the University of Granada.
-My PhD thesis studied the effect of humidity in wave energy performance from analytical and numerical perspectives.

 Research and knowledge dissemination